Last update: September 2018

 helpful tips about how to email a professor first.
 Please

-I still get paid (a bit) by and supervise PhD students at Bath, so I drop by
+teaching and supervising PhD students at Bath, so I drop by there

 postal address.
 Anything more direct or detailed (like